Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 21:00 UTC 18.12.2020
 (Compatible with older versions)
 - Added "Wall" book, containing 7 blueprints designed to protecc your trains from natives

+1:00 UTC 27.12.2020
+(Compatible with older versions)
+- Added "Entry/Exit" books (new category - D) containing most blueprints from category B with severe modifications (they are way better now)
+- Added 4:1 4-way Intersections
+- Stackers have grid snapping (again)
+- Reworked blueprint naming so your eyes don't bleed anymore

 </details>